minvws/nl-covid19-coronacheck-website/_questions/en/2-4-ik-heb-wel-een-internationale-qr-code-maar-geen-nederlandse.md

 featuredHome: true
 featuredHomeIndex: 3
 ---
 A vaccination certificate is valid for 270 days after the completion of full vaccination.
 Once you've received a new (booster)vaccination, you can add it yourself by logging in again with DigiD.
 A decision about the validity of booster vaccinations has not been made yet.
 For children up to 18 years old, a full vaccination certificate is valid indefinitely.
-This does not require a booster injection.
+This does not require a booster vaccination.
 More information on vaccination certificates can be found on {{ site.data.links.vaccinatiebewijs[page.lang] }}.

 Read more about possible causes: